Infestation: Survivor Stories: Controversies

-In October 2012, executive producer Sergey Titov referred to spawn campers in The War Z as "faggots" in a forum post.
-A representative of the game's press team issued a statement saying that Titov has no prejudice against homosexuals and that it was just a poor and inappropriate choice of words.

 On November 15, 2012, the United States Patent and Trademark Office (USPTO) sent a letter to the game's publisher and developer stating that the request to trademark the name The War Z had been suspended.
 The cause of the suspension was the close resemblance of the game's name to the title of Paramount Pictures' then-upcoming film World War Z. On December 24, 2012, Titov responded by saying that he does not think that the trademark has been suspended even though the USPTO lists it as suspended.

 On December 17, 2012, Hammerpoint Interactive launched the "foundation release" of the game on Valve's digital distribution platform Steam.
 Sergey Titov stated in a press release "Now that we've reached the Foundation Release milestone we will continue to work, as promised, to add features and content that will satisfy our community and keep them playing."
 The developer was accused of attempting to get customers to buy the game directly from their website rather than Steam's platform by claiming that they would be raising the price of the game on Steam.

 Following the game's release, many customers accused the developers of fraud because of key features that were advertised but not featured in the game.
 The game was initially described on Steam by the developers as containing certain features, such as multiple large game worlds varying in size, a skill point-based leveling system, player versus environment combat, hundred-player servers, and private servers, none of which were a part of the game at the time.
 The Steam page was updated within 24 hours of release, but still mentioned features not yet in the game.
 Titov defended the way the information was presented by stating that the map size and player limits fell within the ranges shown, e.g., "Size of the area, once again, come on—[the] first map is over 100 sq km.
 So [the] text is right."
 However, an independent analysis by PCGamesN.com estimated the actual map size at just under 10 sq km.
 Titov also claimed that players had misread the information about the game's features on the store's page.
 The game was pulled from Steam and any customer who purchased the game during the initial sale of the game was eligible to receive a full refund from Steam, which was at the time an almost unheard-of move by Valve.